 - Gather all applicable tools, such as wrenches, feeler gauges, your favorite Easy Laser system, or dial indicators and consumables such as shims and prepare for the upcoming alignment job.

-- Research all of the required specifications, or technical specifications.
-Such as the appropriate specifications that the equipment should be aligned to based on the RPM of the equipment, and any thermal growth issues.
+- Research all of the required specifications, or technical specifications, such as the appropriate specifications that the equipment should be aligned to be based on the RPM of the equipment, and any thermal growth issues.

 2. Safety & Work Area Preparation

 - Lock-Out/Tag Out the asset.
 Also, make sure any surrounding equipment that could cause a safety hazard is LOTO as well.

 - Clean up any corrosion or debris around the equipment that will be aligned.
 This will ensure a proper visual inspection can take place, and that there will be minimal interference from debris during the alignment process.